abhiabhi15/datamining/independent-study/amazon-movie-reviews.md

 </p>

 ### Amazon Movie Review Graph
 Amazon movie review data can be transformed into attributed graph network data.
-In this network we have :
+In this network we have:
 **Nodes** Movie reviewers having attributes such as profile name, number of reviews, avg score, avg help score and genre map.
 **Edges** If two reviews are similar on attributes and have reviewed same product.